 Another black hat method is to use code on the server to present one lot of content to the search engine and present different content to the human viewer.
 This method is known as cloaking.

-In the past some web developers put words on the website with the text colour the same colour as the background to hide it from viewers but to attract search engines.
+In the past, some web developers put words on the website, with the text colour the same colour as the background to hide it from viewers but to attract search engines.
 Make sure that you have good contrast between you text colour and background colour.
-You could unwittingly be penalised if you are using a background image but have similar background colour and text colour.
+You could unwittingly be penalised if you are using a background image but have a similar background colour and text colour.

 You will want to know how many people are visiting your site and how various campaigns affect the number of visitors.
 Google Analytics is a free service and will give you more than enough information about the visitors to your site.